YovaKem/generalized-procrustes-MUSE/README.md

 #### Yova Kementchedjhieva, Sebastian Ruder, Ryan Cotterell and Anders Søgaard.
 [Generalizing Procrustes Analysis for Better Bilingual Dictionary Induction](https://www.aclweb.org/anthology/K18-1021/).
 CoNLL.
 2018.

 To use GPA, set `--generalized True` in *supervised.py*, and feed the languages as follows: set `--src_lang` and `--src_emb` to the name of and path to the main source language; set `--tgt_lang` and `--tgt_emb` to all other languages to be trained on, with the main target language coming last (format the list as a space-separated string).
-Example command for training EN to OC with support from ES:
+Example command for training EN to AF with support from DE:

 ```bash
 python supervised.py --src_lang en --tgt_lang "de af" --src_emb data/wiki.en.vec --tgt_emb "data/wiki.de.vec data/wiki.af.vec" --generalized True --n_refinement 10 --dico_train identical_char --dico_max_rank 15000